bazelbuild/bazel/site/docs/build-javascript.md

 # Building JavaScript Outputs

-Bazel supports an incremental and customizable means of building and testing JavaScript outputs from JavaScript, TypeScript, and Angular sources.
+Bazel supports an incremental and customizable means of building and testing JavaScript outputs from JavaScript and TypeScript sources.

+It can also support build steps needed for frameworks like Angular.

 **Note:** This document describes Bazel features and workflows that are useful, but the Bazel team has not fully verified and does not officially support